How to Teach ESL Pronunciation and Phonics

 Graded paper test

-If you are working in a public or private school, you might be asked to do some grading based on paper tests, or similarly easy-to-process assessments.
+If you are working in a public or private school, you might be asked to do some grading based on paper tests, or similar easy-to-process assessments.
 In that case, you can create tests on minimal pairs, word stress, sentence stress, and intonation, and if possible, include a listening section with your own voice recordings.

 Teaching ESL pronunciation is a challenging part of English language teaching.
 However, including ESL phonics practice in your lessons and helping your students produce intelligible language will improve their ability to communicate effectively with people around the world and help to fulfill the purpose of learning English.